avontd2868/bioinformatics-2/README.md

          def mol_wt(ATGC):

 6. Calculates and prints the melting temperature (degC) of the sequence under standard salt conditions.
-The calculation is based on two standard equations taking into account thermodynamic stabilities of the polymer.
+The calculation is based on two standard equations taking into account thermodynamic phase transitions of the polymer.
 Standard salt conditions are assumed, with Na+ or K+ between 0.1-1M.
 For more information, please see the complete explanation and oligonucleotide calculator provided by [Northwestern University][1].

          def Tm(ATGC):